 - While the vegetables are cooking, combine the eggs, milk, cheese, and salt in a mixing bowl or measuring cup.

-- When the potatoes are fork-tender, transfer the contents to the prepared nonstick pan, and spread the potatoes out evenly.
+- When the potatoes are fork-tender, transfer the contents to the prepared nonstick pan or casserole dish, and spread the potatoes out evenly.